CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 tar xzf ./actions-runner-osx-x64-2.325.0.tar.gz

-The above is just a reference; it is recommended to follow the steps on your settings page to ensure you have the latest version of the Runner image.
+The above is for reference only; it is recommended to follow the steps in your settings page to get the latest version of the Runner image.

-# Please refer to the commands on the settings page; the token will change over time
+# Please refer to the setup page for the command; the token changes over time

 ./config.sh --url https://github.com/ORG/REPO --token XXX

-• Enter name of work folder: [press Enter for _work] Just press Enter
+Enter name of work folder: [press Enter for _work] Press Enter directly

 Start the Runner: